rooseve/msg-rpc/README.md

 #### How could messengers be helpful?

-Messenger is just a variable with msg/cmd interface, when some client call this Rpc Service, the server and client could both keep the messenger variables, and talk to each other.
+Messenger is just a variable with msg/cmd interface, when some client call this Rpc Service, the server and client could both keep the messenger variables, and talk to each other in the future.

 Imagine that there's a group chat app, the client could rpc a service to join some group, and the server will keep every client's messenger.
 When some client send out a message through its messenger, the corresponding messenger on the server side will received that, and the server could just loop through all other messengers in this group and call the sendMsg function.
 Very easy, right?

 ###How to build